The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 The Independent Clinician:

-- reviews treatment plans and requests for adjunct treatment;
+• reviews treatment plans and requests for additional sessions or Adjunct Treatment;

-Under special circumstances, these services might be provided through another consulting clinician or through a Sexual Assault Center.
+Under special circumstances, the services provided by the Independent Clinician might be provided through another consulting clinician or through an established Sexual Assault Response or Treatment Cent

 REIMBURSABLE SERVICES